mui/material-ui/CONTRIBUTING.md

 We try to also document how to use this library with TypeScript.
 If you are familiar with that language try writing that demo in TypeScript in a *.tsx file.
-When you're done run `yarn docs:typescript` to automatically add a JavaScript version.
+When you're done run `yarn docs:typescript:formatted` to automatically add a JavaScript version.

 Apart from the inherent pros and cons of TypeScript the demos are also used to test our type declarations.
 This helps a lot in catching regressions when updating our type